vekatze/neut/book/src/terms.md

 }
 ```

-because the free variable `x` in the lambda abstraction is at layer 0, whereas the lambda abstraction is at layer -1.
+because the free variable `x` in the anonymous function is at layer 0, whereas the anonymous function is at layer -1.

 For more on layers, please see the section on [box](#box), [letbox](#letbox), and [letbox-T](#letbox-t).

 ### Semantics

-A lambda abstraction is compiled into a three-word closure.
+Anonymous functions are compiled into three-word closures.
 For more, please see [How to Execute Types](./how-to-execute-types.md#advanced-function-types).

 ### Type